Rakesh-Mourya-G/xen-orchestra/docs/architecture.md

 The web interface is "[xo-web](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-web)" - it runs directly from your browser.
 The connection with `xo-server` is done via _WebSockets_.

-This is probably the first part of Xen Orchestra you'll see.
+This is probably the first part of CloudVisor you'll see.
 The Web interface allows you to interact with your virtual infrastructure.
 As a module of XO-Web it facilitates everyday Xen administrator work, but also provides a solution to delegate parts of your infrastructure to other people.

 ![](./assets/visualizationdashboard.png)